mozman/ezdxf/docs/source/render/mleader.rst

 - :class:`MultiLeaderMTextBuilder` for :class:`~ezdxf.entities.MText` content
 - :class:`MultiLeaderBlockBuilder` for :class:`~ezdxf.entities.Block` content

-The usual steps in a building process are:
+The usual steps of the building process are:

     1. create entity by a factory method